Acoustic Simulation Framework for Multi-channel Replay Speech Detection: Introduction

 Previous works to address replay attacks have primarily relied on single-channel datasets, such as RedDots~\cite{Kinnunen_ICASSP_2017} and the ASVSpoof \ac{PA} series~\cite{kinnunen2017asvspoof, todisco2019asvspoof, Liu_TASLP_2023}.
 These resources have supported the development of replay detection models based on \ac{DNN} architectures~\cite{Luo_ICASSP_2021, Xue_LSP_2024} and hand-crafted time-frequency features~\cite{boyd2023voice, Xu_TASLP_2023}.
 However, microphone arrays are commonly integrated into \ac{ASV} systems to improve tasks such as speech enhancement and separation by leveraging spatial information~\cite{omologo2001speech}.
 Beyond audio quality, multi-channel data provides key advantages for replay attack detection.
 Specifically, (i) spatial cues in multi-channel recordings support more robust detection~\cite{Gong_Interspeech_2019, Gong_SPL_2020}, and (ii) these spatial features are difficult for attackers to replicate, unlike temporal or spectral cues in single-channel data~\cite{zhang2016voicelive}.
 Nevertheless, most existing replay detectors rely on single-channel input and fail to exploit spatial information~\cite{Gong_SPL_2020, Neri_OJSP_2025, Neri_EUSIPCO_2025}.
 This is aggravated by the fact that the \ac{ReMASC} dataset~\cite{Gong_Interspeech_2019} is the only replay speech dataset that encompasses real recordings from four microphone arrays and four environments.
 In fact, hardware costs, the need for synchronization and calibration, the need for a lot of storage, and the difficulty of reproducing consistent spatial setups across a variety of environments make it difficult to collect multi-channel and spatial audio datasets.
 Furthermore, generalization is limited to unseen conditions due to the labor-intensive nature of obtaining precise ground truth spatial labels, maintaining privacy, and achieving dataset diversity.
 Hence, it is challenging to evaluate the impact of each single component in the replay speech task.
+Moreover, several prior studies on replay speech detection (both single- and multi-channel setups)~\cite{Sanchez_TIFS_2026, Neri_OJSP_2025} highlighted that generalizing to unseen environments is one of the most difficult challenges.